OpenDirective/opendirective.github.io/_posts/2019-12-19-is-sveltejs-the-user-friendly-developer-framework.md

 Svelte is relatively young but with a well led and fairly small community.
 Even so, it is poised to have a big impact.
 In fact, I just saw it prominently featured in the 'State of JavaScript' survey results, taking pride of place next to the big popular frameworks.
 Watch this space!

-Finally, I explored much of svelte by developing an inclusive [random number "spinner" app](https://github.com/SteveALee/svelte-donut-spinner) as a fairly non-trivial sample.
+I explored much of svelte by developing an inclusive [random number "spinner" app](https://github.com/SteveALee/svelte-donut-spinner) as a fairly non-trivial sample.
 This might be useful as an example, in addition to the many other resources linked to from [the svelte website](https://svelte.dev/).
 Svelte has a related project, [sapper](https://sapper.svelte.dev/), which adds features required in a SPA and server side rendering with hydration of the frontend.

 Recently, Jason Lengstorf [learnt svelte with Richard Harris](https://www.learnwithjason.dev/let-s-learn-svelte) a process that's fun and informative to watch.